 Some students naturally excel at sustained, independent research (EE) whilst others thrive in conceptual, cross-disciplinary thinking (TOK).
 A nuanced approach recognises your strengths:

-- If EE is your strength, pursue an ambitious research question and aim for an A, knowing that a B in TOK still yields 2 bonus points.
+- If EE is your strength, pursue an ambitious research question and aim for an A — a B in TOK alongside it still yields the full 3 bonus points.

 In-home tutoring allows you to receive bespoke feedback that targets your specific weaknesses.
 Rather than generic guidance, you receive personalised strategies aligned with your learning profile.